-This strategy of saving coupons works well, but the side effect of this does mean that you can end up with a big stash of coupons which you will need to split into groups and sort in order to make them manageable.
+This strategy of saving coupons works well, but the side effect of this does mean that you can end up with a big stash of coupons that you will need to split into groups and sort in order to make them manageable.
 This process is called coupon organization.

 The first thing to consider when it comes to coupon organization is how you are going to store your coupons.

-First of all you will need to split your coupons up into categories according to their properties, such as whether they are store coupons or manufacturers coupons, the type of product that they are for, and when they are due to expire.
+First of all, you will need to split your coupons up into categories according to their properties, such as whether they are store coupons or manufacturers coupons, the type of product that they are for, and when they are due to expire.
 There is nothing more frustrating that discovering that a coupon has expired just when you want to use it—although you can and should, of course, donate expired coupons to help military families—see below.

 You should also seriously consider buying a coupon organizer wallet, because you can take your wallet to the store with you and have your coupons handy when you need them.

-Learn Your Local Store’s Coupon Policies!
+Learn Your Local Store’s Coupon Policies

 Coupon stacking is not always possible in every circumstance.
 It depends upon the specific store coupon policy.
-You should therefore spend some time finding out what the coupon policy is of each store that you use.
+You should, therefore, spend some time finding out what the coupon policy is of each store that you use.